spitschan/SilentSubstitutionToolbox/README.md

 *Developers*: Manuel Spitschan, Geoffrey Aguirre & David H. Brainard, University of Pennsylvania

-If you use this code in support of work in a published paper.
-We are working on publishing a paper that includes a description of the logic used in this code as well as examples of its use (as part of a methods section in support of a scientific result).
+If you use this code in support of work in a published paper, please cite us.
+We are working on publishing a paper that includes a description of the logic used in this code as well as examples of its use.
 Once we have published our paper, that will be the appropriate work to cite.
 For now, please use:
   Sptitschan, M., Aguirre, G.K., & Brainard D.H.
 (2015), The silent substitution toolbox,
   https://github.com/spitschan/SilentSubstitutionToolbox.